 Vision: Operation RSF’s vision is to develop programs that facilitate the use of physical activity to combat the symptoms of PTSD while assisting individuals to develop routines to go from a sedentary lifestyle to living an active lifestyle while also increasing their quality of life.
 Operation RSF plans to continue combating the stigma of mental health through the education of gyms, coaches, and athletes across the country and the world.

-The three teammates spent free time discussing research relating to psychology and physical training and started noticing the research related to the impact of physical activity on mental health, particularly aerobic activity.
+The three teammates spent their free time discussing research relating to psychology and physical training and started noticing the research related to the influence of physical activity on mental health, particularly relating to aerobic activity.
 Many online entities posted articles relating to the psychological benefits of physical activity on mental health but the comment section was always full of individuals commenting things such as "if only I could get out of bed to run" or "yeah if I had the motivation to start that might help"

 Enough was enough.
 Between watching their brethren deal with the side effects of psychopharmaceuticals and the general population of PTSD sufferers (who often are co-diagnosed with depression or anxiety disorders) complain about wanting to use physical activity for its mental health benefits but were unable to find the motivation to do so, they devised the foundation of what would eventually become Operation RSF.